beware sntp

 MaxAdjustment= number

-if the adjustment is more than this, and drift is enabled, make an adjustment of "maxadjustment"
+if the adjustment is more than this, in seconds, and drift is enabled, make an adjustment of "maxadjustment"

 servers.ini